TITLE Project Coordinator, TESOL

 2. Coordinates support for participants to meet their educational goals.

-3. Creates informational materials, including handbooks and websites.
+3. Creates informational materials, including handbooks, quarterly newsletter, and websites.

-4. Maintains a repository of data and documents that serve accountability and replicability of the IELT-Ozarks project.
+4. Maintains a repository of data and documents that serve accountability and replicability of the Show Me Multiliteracy project.

-5. Monitors participants’ progress toward completion, including successful completion of a teacher work sample and service learning project with practioner inquiry.
+5. Monitors participants’ progress toward completion, including successful completion of a service learning project with practitioner inquiry.

 6. Assists with testing and data collection to evaluate the outcomes of an educational intervention.